iwirsing/Module-1-Challenge/README.md

 - Change class names to reflect more of what they do.
 - Added comments in the html and css identify the role of each area to the website.
 - Re-arranged css to match elements in html.
-- Changed aside background color for contrast and increased readability.

 ## <u>Screenshot</u>